 Harvest above a stem joint, never cutting more than a third of the plant at a time.

-Grows easily from seed.
+Basil grows easily from seed.
 Cover seeds with 1/4″ soil, water well.
 You should see seedlings emerge in about a week.
 When the seedlings are about 6″ tall, pinch off the tops to promote more leaf growth.

 Plant in same potting mix recommended for Rosemary and Thyme.
 Water thoroughly, then allow the top 1 in. of the soil to dry out before watering again.
 Basil enjoys an occasional mist of room-temp water for humidity.